 I’ve been a student of the human body since my childhood being involved in extensive martial arts training (Shotokan Karate/ Okinawan Kobudo) and professional dancing.
 I was privileged to grow up with Sufi traditions and ethiquete through my family.
 At age 22 I became a disciple of Sufi Master Javad Nurbakhsh and later his son Alireza Nurbakhsh having them as my spiritual Master receiving their guidance and teachings which are parallel to the path of Yoga.

-As a movement educator and yoga teacher my goal is to lead practitioners of all levels to develop a safe and sustainable self-practice; to grow by mindful embodiment and to overcome past injuries and limitations.
+As a Certified Advanced Rolfer™ and yoga teacher my goal is to lead practitioners of all levels to develop a safe and sustainable self-practice; to grow by mindful embodiment and to overcome past injuries and limitations.

 I’m passionate about sharing Yoga with others and not just the Asana practice (postures).
 I am currently practicing Ashtanga Advance A & B Series seeking the guidance of my teachers abroad , making trips to India and taking workshops.
 I also teach Pranayama the way I learnt form one of my teachers, Rolf Naujokat.
-My teaching of asanas is highly influenced by my knowledge of Rolfing, dance and I resonate a lot with the teachings of Richard Freeman and David Garrigues.
+My teaching of asanas is highly influenced by my knowledge of Rolfing and dance.

 How did I get into Yoga?